gridwise/webtracking-sdk/readme.md

 interface ITrackOption {
     originLatLng?: [number, number], //optional, to set default map center
-    mapId: string, //id of DOM where map is to be rendered bottomPadding?: number, //keep it 50 for current like web tracking interface onError?: (any) => void,
+    mapId: string, //id of DOM where map is to be rendered onError?: (any) => void,
     onActionReady?: (IAction) => void,
     onActionUpdate?: (IAction) => void,